 Thirdly, water temperatures both at sea and in their spawning rivers may be better suited to the species.
 In Canterbury, over summer both sea and river temperatures can be a bit too warm and are not ideal for salmon.

 Here is a couple of the heaviest sea-run salmon ever caught in New Zealand.

 As an interesting aside, as sea temperatures increase as a result of global warming some species of salmon in North America have tended to drift to the colder northern rivers and parts of the Pacific Ocean.
 Perhaps we are seeing a similar thing happening in New Zealand where the decline in the salmon fishery experienced over the past 25 years may be a result of increasing sea and river temperatures.

 The most notable changes in Canterbury have been the decrease in salmon numbers and fish size.
-Whereas salmon weighing in the high 20 pounds to lower 30 pounds range were quite common in the early to mid-90s, we now no longer see those heavier fish.
-Also, higher water temperatures at sea affect the abundance of the salmon’s prey species in the marine environment.
+Higher water temperatures at sea affect the abundance of the salmon’s prey species in the marine environment.

 Smaller hen salmon carry fewer eggs so this in turn potentially reduces the size of the wild salmon population.
 It is also interesting to note that there has been a decline in the size of Chinook salmon in North America over the past 40 years, with the steepest reduction in fish size taking place over the last 15 years.
 The Reference University of Washington: Largest Chinook salmon disappearing from West Coast.

 This video by Kevin Belcher captures juvenile chinook salmon which have developed from “fry” to become “parr” and are about 40-50mm long.
 They will remain and feed in the stream until they become “smolt” and large enough to migrate to the sea.
 The survivors will return to the same stream in 2-3 years time as fully grown adult salmon.